philc/book-notes/business/creativity inc - ed catmull.md

 * "Self-expression, palpable energy; air of possibility."
-* What makes Pixar special: "We will always have problems, many of them hidden from our view; that we work hard to uncover these problems, even if doing so means making ourselves uncomfortable; and that, when we come across a problem, we marshall all of our energies to solve it."
+* What makes Pixar special: "We will always have problems, many of them hidden from our view; that we work hard to uncover these problems, even if doing so means making ourselves uncomfortable; and that, when we come across a problem, we marshal all of our energies to solve it."
 * His lifelong dream was to animate a feature film.
 It took Ed 20 years to do that.
 Once Toy Story shipped, his internal compass of purpose was adrift.
 * "As I turned my attention from solving technical problems to engaging with the philosophy of sound